 Best bar to meet your spouse: Von3 Bleecker Street

 Single people, take note.
 At this intimate wine bar, the drinks are priced within reason, the music is just quiet enough for conversation, and the narrow space leaves plenty of room to rub elbows (intentionally or otherwise) with attractive strangers.
 The clientele is generally varied and conversational, so your odds of meeting someone you actually like in person are fairly high.

 Best bar for drinks with coworkers: Mother’s Ruin18 Front Street

 Mother’s Ruin perfectly straddles the line between casual and divey, making it the ideal spot for drinks with coworkers.
 Ease the awkward conversation with Dave from accounting by tossing back chili & lime-rimmed Tecates and whatever rotating special is stocked in the SoHo/Nolita spot’s adult Icee machines.

-Best karaoke bar: Baby Grand
+Best karaoke bar: Baby Grand161 Lafayette Street

 In terms of square footage, Baby Grand is a glorified walk-in closet -- but belting out Toto’s “Africa” is best suited for a setting as intimate as this one, anyway.
 And even if you’re not naturally inclined to participate in karaoke, the atmosphere at this kitschy, narrow spot seems to have an impressive ability to draw people out of their comfort zones (the cheap drinks may be a factor as well).